Operation Epsilon

 Operation Epsilon was the codename of a program in which Allied forces near the end of World War II detained ten German scientists who were thought to have worked on Nazi Germany's nuclear program.
-The scientists were captured between May 1 and June 30, 1945, as part of the Allied Alsos Mission, mainly as part of its Operation Big sweep through southwestern Germany.
+The scientists were captured between 1 May and 30 June 1945, as part of the Allied Alsos Mission, mainly as part of its Operation Big sweep through southwestern Germany.

-They were interned at Farm Hall, a bugged house in Godmanchester, near Cambridge, England, from July 3, 1945, to January 3, 1946.
+They were interned at Farm Hall, a bugged house in Godmanchester, Huntingdonshire, England, from 3 July 1945 to 3 January 1946.
 The primary goal of the program was to determine how close Nazi Germany had been to constructing an atomic bomb by listening to their conversations.

 List of scientists

 The following German scientists were captured and detained during Operation Epsilon: